You’ve willingly and gladly put your life on the line for your country.

 The VA Will Have an Attorney – You Need One, Too

 The VA claims process is deemed to be “non-adversarial.”
 Nevertheless, Congress outlines that proceedings before the CAVC are, in fact, considered “adversarial.”
 Therefore, the VA will have an attorney to defend their position.
 The attorney will present the VA’s case, explaining why they decided to deny disability compensation in your case.
 The sole purpose of these attorneys is to represent the government’s interests, not yours.

 You can and should hire an attorney.
 You need someone on your side, someone familiar with the laws, the VA, the veterans’ claims process, and the VA disability rating system.

 What if you can’t afford an attorney?
 Under the Equal Access to Justice Act (EAJA), if you are the “prevailing party” at your appeals case, your attorney can petition the CAVC to have the VA pay your legal fees.
 Your attorney is permitted to ask for reasonable repayment of costs if you win your appeal.
-The legal limit is 30% of your back pay, but at Woods and Woods, the Veteran’s firm, we only ask for 20% — and only once we win your case.
-If we don’t win, you don’t pay.
+If we win your case, we collect a percentage of your back pay — you get to keep the majority.
+If we don’t win, you don’t pay a dime.